Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 label = Label("text")
 ```

 To change a `Label`s text after initialization, we use `set_text!`.
 This can be any number of lines, `Label` is not just for single-line text.
-If our text has more than one line, a number of additional formatting options are available:
+If our text has more than one line, a number of additional formatting options are available.

 ### Justify Mode